blinklad/plore/readme.md

 Further, there are some cases that it will probably *never* handle to keep it as simple as possible.
 For example, it is unlikely that I will ever support Unicode paths, as I personally do not have any need for it.
 Given that I've explicitly recommended others -- who may speak languages other than English -- to not use this tool right now, no harm otherwise done.

+### Features:
+- Fully integrated vim bindings and movement; every action is keyboard-initiated, although some controls can be selected via mouse.
+- Basic selection and marking, _a la_ ranger
+- Basic file preview for .jpg, .png, .bmp
+- Multiple tabs, each with their own state (selection, filter, etc)
+- Searching, sorting, filtering

 ### TODOS
 * Linux porting.
   For file extensions and shell handlers, this will probably involve a small metaprogram to generate the correct commands.